 We may impose limits on the number of checks or the dollar amount of checks deposited using Mobile Deposit.
 We may change such limits at any time at our discretion.

-External Transfers (A2A): With your Savings Account, you will have access to the External Transfer (A2A) feature through the Mobile App or online banking which allows you to authorize us to make transfers between accounts at different financial institutions.
+External Transfers (A2A): With your accounts, you will have access to the External Transfer (A2A) feature through the Mobile App or online banking which allows you to authorize us to make transfers between accounts at different financial institutions.

 To initiate an External Transfer using the Mobile App or online banking, you must register the account(s) you plan to transfer to at different financial institutions and follow the validation process based on deposits made into the account.
 Once a payment is authorized, the funds will be delivered to the account specified the next business day.
 External Transfers can only be sent to accounts located within the fifty (50) states of the U.S. External Transfers initiated after 5:00 P.M.
-EST will be processed by 9:00 A.M.
-EST the next business day.
+Eastern Time will be processed by 5:00 P.M.
+Eastern Time the next business day.
 Neighbors Bank reserves the right to refuse to process external transfers to any individual or company.
 If the decision is made to refuse a payment, Neighbors Bank will notify you on or before the next business day.

 Except as indicated elsewhere, we do not charge for these electronic fund transfers.